khonsulabs/bonsaidb-www/content/blog/2022-05-31-optimizing-bonsaidb-p1.md

 replication log.
 To ensure data is not overwritten before a consumer of the log, Sediment will allow the user to checkpoint the log to a specific `SequenceId`.

-Once the `SequenceId` of a given archive operation has elapsed, the `GrainId`s will be marked as free and be able to be reused.
+Once the `SequenceId` of a given archive operation has been checkpointed, the `GrainId`s will be marked as free and be able to be reused.

 ## {{ anchor(text = "Will this make BonsaiDb fast again?")}}